gjorquera/Goldfish/README.md

 - No useless GUIs to handle Pomodoros or tasks.
 - Only Start/Stop.
 Pausing a Pomodoro is cheating.
 - No break timer.
 Take all the time you need after finishing.
-- Subtle bell sound when the Pomodoro is about to finish.
+- Subtle alarm sound when the Pomodoro is about to finish.
-- Annoying alarm sound when the Pomodoro finishes.
+- Very annoying alarm sound when the Pomodoro finishes.

 ## Why Goldfish?